aimeos/aimeos-docs/src/typo3/customize.md

 }
 ```

+!!! warning "Be extra careful with template assignments!"
+    In the case of assigning templates to a plugin (e.g. via the Typoscript Configuration field in a plugin's flexform), the dot-notation only applies to the **left-hand side** of the equation!
+The **right-hand site**, the relative path to the template, still has to be written **with slashes**!

+    **Example:**

+    ```typoscript
+    client.html.catalog.lists.standard.template-body = catalog/lists/body-myspeciallayout
+    ```

 ## Per Plugin

 Several plugins provide the possibility to add plug-in specific TypoScript configuration in the "Plugin" tab of the plug-ins placed on a page.
 Use the configuration keys from the documentation as in the example below: